 Vietnamese often give a slight bow or shake a person’s hand as a way to say hello or goodbye.
 If you are a man, you can greet another man with a handshake or a pat on the shoulder.
 But if you are a man and try to greet a woman, you should always wait for the woman to offer a handshake first.
 Otherwise, a simple nod will do.

-“Losing face” means to feel ashamed or embarrassed in Vietnamese culture.
+“Losing face” means to feel ashamed or embarrassed in Asian culture, and this does not exclude Vietnam.
 You should never do something towards someone in Vietnam and make them lose face, especially in front of others.
 For most business people in Vietnam, reputation and dignity are everything.

 Entering the Vietnamese Market Smoothly